guzvo92/engageaijs/readme.md

 - Fixing issues in `dynamic_db` to improve maintainability and scalability across groups.
 - Sandboxing other storage formats to manipulate data.
+- Generating new values of `inhouse_templates` for perform the criteria in what we determine value to reward.
+- Sandboxing new reward mechanics to engage users with the project.
 - Exploring the Solana Agent Kit for additional integrations.
 - Creating a demo that syncs with Metaverse Decentraland Parcel events listeners.
 - Developing a demo that scrapes Solana signatures related to a token to expose insights and metrics in the agent.
+- Commans that provides wallet insights related a token (group bot added)